-5.1 In case of Public Charging Stations, the following requirements are laid down with regard to density/distance between two charging points:
+6.1 In case of Public Charging Stations, the following requirements are laid down with regard to density/distance between two charging points:

-At least one Charging Station shall be available in a grid of 3 km x 3 km.
+i.
+At least one Charging Station shall be available in a grid of 3 km x 3 km in the urban limits.
 Further, one Charging Station shall be set up at every 25 km on both sides of highways/roads.

-For long range EVs and/or heavy duty EVs like buses/trucks etc., there shall be at least one Fast Charging Station with Charging Infrastructure Specifications as per para 4.1 above at every 100 Kms, one on each side of the highways/road located preferably within/alongside the Public Charging Stations as per ANNEXURE Il or BIS Standards for Power Level 1 to 5 as per ANNEXURE Ill.
+ii.
+For long range EVs and/or heavy duty EVs like buses/trucks etc., there shall be at least one Fast Charging Station with Charging Infrastructure Specifications as per para 5.1 above at every 100 kms, one on each side of the highways/road located preferably within/alongside the Public Charging Stations as per BIS Standards for Power Level 3 and 4 as per ANNEXURE Il.
 Within cities, such charging facilities for heavy duty EVs may be located within Transport Nagars, bus depots.

-5.2 Additional PCS/FCS can be installed even if there exists a PCS/FCS in the required grid or distance.
+6.2 Additional PCS/FCS can be installed even if there exists a PCS/FCS in the required grid or distance.